Frankfort stays perfect in Myrtle Beach; Northern, Petersburg bounce back; Keyser, Fort Hill winners

 Orndorf went the distance for Frankfort, allowing eight hits, two runs and a walk while striking out eight.

-He also went 3 for 4 with a RBI.
-Wilson finished 2 for 3 with two RBI.
+He also was 3 for 4 with an RBI.
+Wilson finished 2 for 3 with two RBIs.

 Cole Mooney also pitched a complete game for the Bearcats.
 He allowed eight hits, four earned runs and three walks with a strikeout.